 We installed a backsplash in our kitchen a few years ago.
 We picked something that went with our existing counters and it really did look nice.
-But this kitchen remodel was a chance to lighten and brighten our kitchen and I knew I wanted to change our backsplash up!
-As I mentioned previously, we found a beautiful marble subway tile we fell in love with and decided that it would look perfect with the granite we chose.
+This kitchen makeover was a chance to lighten and brighten our kitchen and I knew I wanted to change our backsplash up!
+We found a beautiful marble subway tile we fell in love with and decided that it would look perfect with the granite we chose.

-After the tile was removed, we cut and installed new drywall using drywall screws into the studs.
+After you remove a tile backsplash cut and install new drywall using drywall screws into the studs.

 Once that was done, we had to wait until our new counters were installed to continue any of the DIY aspects of this project.